-When supporting developers and suppliers we can be approached when those awkward questions have been raised by a customer and we will have to quickly support the necessary compliance activities to ensure the expected controls are in place.
+When supporting developers and suppliers, we can be approached when those awkward questions have been raised by a customer.
+We will quickly support the necessary compliance activities to ensure the expected controls are in place.
 Equally frustrating however is when we have worked with a client to ensure all the necessary compliance measures are in place upfront, only to discover the customer doesn’t ask for evidence of the significant assurance activities which have been carried out.
 Needless to say though, it is always much better to be fully prepared but not be asked, than to have a procurement go sour due to actual or perceived issues around compliance.

-This lack of consistency, driven by a lack of coherent and consistent guidance from the centre, does little for the confidence of the public that the digital tools being used by health and social care providers are safe or effective, the ability of providers to undertake consistent and high quality due diligence checks on new digital tools and technology, and makes it difficult for developers and suppliers to anticipate and respond to the needs of their customers and wider public.
+This lack of consistency, driven by a lack of coherent and consistent guidance from the centre, does little for the confidence of the public.
+They want to be reassured that the digital tools being used by health and social care providers are safe and effective.
+The ability of providers to undertake consistent and high quality due diligence checks on new digital tools and technology, makes it difficult for developers and suppliers to anticipate and respond to the needs of their customers and the wider public.